kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 5/Question  43.md

 **What controls should the Solutions Architect implement?**

-- [x] Implement throttling rules on the API Gateway
+- [x] :  Implement throttling rules on the API Gateway

-- [ ] Enable caching on the API Gateway and specify a size in gigabytes
+- [ ] :  Enable caching on the API Gateway and specify a size in gigabytes

-- [ ] Enable Lambda continuous scaling
+- [ ] :  Enable Lambda continuous scaling

-- [ ] API Gateway and Lambda scale automatically to handle any load so there’s no need to implement controls
+- [ ] :  API Gateway and Lambda scale automatically to handle any load so there’s no need to implement controls

-*
+*----

+- #aws_lambda #api_gateway #throttling_rules #amazon_ec2_instances #solutions_architect_implement
 - hasExplain:: [[explanation_Question  43.md]]